 Are you experiencing financial hardship?
 CHFA has programs that may help you.

 The Connecticut Housing Finance Authority (CHFA) was created in 1969 by the Connecticut Legislature as a self-funded quasi-public housing agency charged with expanding affordable housing opportunities for the state’s low- and moderate-income families and individuals.
-CHFA has helped nearly 139,000 Connecticut individuals and families become homeowners through its low-interest, single-family mortgage programs.
-In addition, CHFA has financed the creation of more than 50,000 affordable, quality rental units throughout the state.
+CHFA has helped more than 150,000 Connecticut individuals and families become homeowners through its low-interest, single-family mortgage programs.
+In addition, CHFA has financed the creation of more than 60,000 affordable, quality rental units throughout the state.
 To date, the combined mortgage financing for CHFA’s single-and multifamily housing programs exceeds $11 billion.

 Please send Freedom of Information inquiries to email@example.com